amael-ls/code_article3/README.md

 ### Creating the initial condition, the landscape, and the species files

-The first thing is to create the file `simulationParameters.txt` (or whatever name you choose, see the content of this file in the section [Execution](#execution)) and then run the script `helpher.sh` that will create automatically the necessary directories.
+The first thing is to create the file `simulationParameters.txt` (or whatever name you choose, see the content of this file in the section [Execution](#execution)) and then run the script `helpers/helpher.sh` that will create automatically the necessary directories.
 Then, you can run the following R scripts to help you with the climate data and the initial condition:

 1. **landscapeForCpp.R**: lala
 2.